JOIN the AFICIONADOS

-By contrast, tiny places like 57 Nord overlooking the Isle of Skye and Kyle House in Sutherland are the perfect spots to hide away with a loved one and totally disconnect from life.
+By contrast, tiny places like Kyle House in Sutherland are the perfect spots to hide away with a loved one and totally disconnect from life.
 The outdoors is brought in via vast wraparound windows where you can watch the Scottish weather sweep across the valley, from the cosiness of your bed or a sheepskin-lined armchair.
 It’s here that the functionality of Nordic design allows for that fusion with a classic Scottish aesthetic, with luxe additions of log fires, deep bathtubs and heated stone floors.

 Even in the most remote and far-reaching corners of Scotland, you’ll find Highland hospitality.
 On the far tip on north-west Scotland sits Lundies House, a warm and welcoming guest house.

 Stop here on a tour of the North Coast 500 and discover an interior with a seductive design canvas of Scandi aesthetics and Highland heart.

 Our Scotland collection is for those who seek style and nature within traditional notions of Scotland.
 Browse our collection to find a fresh crafted design that celebrates a new accessibility to Highland escapism.